BlockSigner/business-guide/source/account/visualsignature.rst

 ..
 NOTE::
-   If any of these customisation options are not available to you, your current plan might not support it.
-Please contact our support team for assistance: support@skribble.com.
+   Don't see all the customisation options?
+Your current plan might not support it.
+Please contact our support team for help: support@skribble.com.